-- Replacement of asbestos water mains with PVC, at R12 000 000.00 - Hlathikhula rural area 3 x production boreholes to be refurbished and 6 boreholes to be equipped (have been drilled but not equipped to enable usage), at R1 500 000.00 - Emahlutshini new package plant, at R3 000 000.00.

-(j) George Cross Water Treatment Plant and Supply System
+- Replacement of asbestos water mains with PVC, at R12 000 000.00 - Hlathikhula rural area 3 x production boreholes to be refurbished and 6 boreholes to be equipped (have been drilled but not equipped to enable usage), at R1 500 000.00 - Emahlutshini new package plant, at R3 000 000.00. (j) George Cross Water Treatment Plant and Supply System

 The George Cross WTP was built in 1973 to supply water to the Estcourt Water Supply Scheme.
-The design capacity is 21 M l /day (Blue drop) however the plant has been producing 22M l /day 52 for the last 2 years (23M l /day is abstracted from the Wagendrift Dam, which is on the Bushmans River).
+The design capacity is 21 $M\ell/day$ (Blue drop) however the plant has been producing 23 $M\ell/day$ 53 for the last 6 months (24Ml/day is abstracted from the Wagendrift Dam, which is on the Bushmans River).
 Water meter records are poor due to non-functional water meters.
 The WTW is just above the town of Estcourt, next to the highway, and is within the Inkosi Langalibalele Local Municipality.
+The WTP is still exempt from loadshedding.